Top of pageSkip to main content

 The Robert T. Jones, Jr. Scholarship was established in 1976 to honor the late Bobby Jones, an internationally renowned golfer, Emory alumnus, and extraordinary human being.
 Each year, the Scholarship provides a fully paid year of study for four Emory students at the University of St Andrews in Scotland.
 The Scholarship recognizes individuals who will be excellent representatives of Emory University at St Andrews.
 In general, the qualities required to fulfill this ambassadorship include academic excellence and exemplary character, integrity, and citizenship.

-The Bobby Jones Scholarship is a university-wide scholarship that is open to students in any school.
-It can be awarded to graduating seniors or to graduate students who are in the early stages of their post-graduate work.
+The Bobby Jones Scholarship is a university-wide scholarship that is open to graduating seniors in any school.
+International students (excluding UK citizens) are eligible to apply.
 Applicants must be in good academic and disciplinary standing with Emory University.

 Successful applicants must have an outstanding academic record; a record of significant leadership in the life of the Emory community and/or the Atlanta community, with the expectation that the individual would be similarly involved in community life at St Andrews; excellent speaking and writing abilitiesstrong interpersonal skills; and academic and/or scholarly interests that can be pursued through the offerings at St Andrews.